-Doing human incarnation right requires an ability to play many roles and accept multiple identities.
-The life of a woman may require her to play child, adolescent, adult, elder, daughter, sister, lover, mother, grandmother, student, professional, home maker, etc. Even in the course of a single day you may be required to play several roles and work from multiple identities.
-Often we may experience a larger archetypal identity within — hero, sage, prophet, etc., while in the outer world we are perceived as something much smaller.
-I may be a legend in my own mind, but to the outer world I might be a middle-aged guy working on an eccentric website.
-Usually we are the star of our movie, but since other people tend to be the stars of their movies, we may show up in their reality as an extra helping to fill in a crowd scene.
-We live in a society that celebrates and rewards certain things — the ability to skillfully manipulate a stock portfolio or to chuck a football, for example — but is notoriously deficient in recognizing other abilities such as empathy, individuation and many creative talents.
-Mutants are likely to feel a sometimes painful tension between their own sense of themselves and the roles they have to play in the world.
+Doing human incarnation well requires playing many roles and accepting multiple identities.
+A woman’s life may require her to play daughter, sister, lover, mother, grandmother, crone, student, professional, retiree, etc. Even in the course of a single day, you may be required to play several roles and work from multiple identities.
+Often, we may experience a larger archetypal identity within — hero, sage, prophet, etc., while we are perceived as something much smaller in the outer world.
+I may be a legend in my own mind, but to the outer world, I may present as a weird old guy working on an eccentric website.

 “All the world’s a stage,